chbatey/chbatey.github.io/_drafts/cassandra-tpstats.md

 It probably goes without saying that Pending is bad and blocked is worse.
 That is not to say that they should always be 0.
 Take `ReadStage` and `MutationState`.
-Ideally I want Pending/Blocked to be 0 but if a spike of writes or reads are sent to a Cassandra node of course it will get behind!
+Ideally I want Pending to be 0 but if a spike of writes or reads are sent to a Cassandra node of course it will get behind!
 But assuming that your `read_request_timeout` and `write_request_timeout` is being met your read/write will succeed.
 The issue if these figures are regularly high and you